cantikapf/IR-study-companion/_chapters/042-international-law-issues-and-international-dispute-settlement/091-IC-tribunal.md

 title: International Courts and Tribunal
 slug: international-courts-and-tribunal
 abstract: International courts play a crucial role in settling disputes between states, enforcing international law, developing legal principles, and promoting justice in the international system.
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Introduction to International Courts

-International courts are judicial bodies that adjudicate legal disputes between sovereign states, and in some cases, individuals.
-They play an important role in peacefully settling international disputes and enforcing international law.
+**International** **courts** are judicial bodies that adjudicate legal disputes between sovereign states, and in some cases, individuals.
+They play an important role in peacefully settling international disputes and enforcing **international law**.

 International courts serve several key purposes: